Haaffiiizzz/Haaffiiizzz/README.md

-I am Abdulhafiz, a Computer Science student at the University of Winnipeg.
-I have knowledge of Python and experienced with APIs, Databases and Web Scraping.
+I am Abdulhafiz, a Computer Science student at the University of Winnipeg I have knowledge of Python and experienced with APIs, Databases and Web Scraping.
 I am currently learning Javascript and Golang.
 I have worked with FastAPI, SQL(PostgreSQL, SQLAlchemy), Database migration (Alembic) and hosting platforms like Heroku and Ubuntu.
 I have built an API hosted on Heroku and I am currently working on a webscraping website using Python for the scraping and Javascript (React.js) for the frontend.
 Stay tuned!